rchavarria/rchavarria.github.com/_posts/2021-07-07-refactor-legacy-php.markdown

 What Are The Performance Implications Of Autoloading?

 evidence is mixed and situation-dependent.
 Any performance drag incurred from autoloading is minuscule compared to the other possible performance issues in your legacy application, How Do Class Names Map To File Names?

-Review and Next Steps
+### Capítulo 4: consolidar clases y funciones

-4. Consolidate Classes and Functions autoloader in place, we can begin to remove all the include calls that only load up class and function definitions.
+autoloader in place, we can begin to remove all the include calls that only load up class and function definitions.
 When we are done, the only remaining include calls will be those that are executing logic.
 Consolidate Class Files
 Find an include statement that pulls in a class definition file.
 Move that class definition
 matching the PSR-0 rules.
 remove that include statement. make sure that all the files now autoload that class Repeat until there are no more include
 Consolidate Functions Into Class Files autoloading only works for classes.
 The solution here is to move the functions into class files, and call the functions as static methods on those classes. process we will follow:
 Find an include statement that pulls in a function Convert that function definition file into a class file of static methods;
 change calls to those functions into static method calls.
 Testear.
 Probar en produccion.
 Porque no trnelos tests Spot check
 Autoload
 Move the class file
 remove the relevant include statement.
 Spot check again
 Commit, push, and notify QA.
 Repeat
 Common Questions
 leave the autoloader include in place as part of our bootstrapping or setup code.
 There is, of course, a performance reduction in loading two files instead of one.
 The question is how much of a reduction, and compared to what?
 The class should be loadable without side effects, and the other logic should be executable without having to load the class.

 I recommend instance methods over static ones.
 Among other things, it gives us a constructor method that can be called on instantiation, and it makes testing easier in many cases.
 It would be great if there was some way to automate the process to make it both faster and more reliable.
 Unfortunately, I have not yet discovered any tools that make this process easier.
 As far as I can tell, this kind of refactoring is still best done “by hand” with strong attention to detail.

-5. Replace global With Dependency Injection
+### Capítulo 5: reemplazar *global* con inyección de dependencias

 Dependency injection turns out to be very straightforward as a concept, but is sometimes difficult to adhere to as a discipline.
 Global Dependencies
 global keyword, and realize they can create the connection once in a setup file, then pull it in from the global scope:
 Esta key word parece mas eligrosa que las variables globakes.
-Puedes hacer global practicamenge  ualqiyr cosa The Replacement Process
+Puedes hacer global practicamenge  ualqiyr cosa
+The Replacement Process
 Find a global variable in one of our classes.
 Move all global variables in that class to the constructor and retain their values as properties, and use the properties instead of the globals.
 Spot check that the class still works.
 Convert the global calls in the constructor to constructor parameters.
 Convert all instantiations of the class to pass the dependencies.
 Spot check, commit, push, and notify QA.
 Repeat with the next global call in our class files, until none remain.
 Common Questions

 What About Class Names In Variables?
 $record = new $class;
 The best we can do is to search for new\s+\$ without any class name, and modify the calls individually by hand.
 What About Superglobals?
 (although we can search for them by name).
 Because they truly are global, we need to remove them from our classes just as much as we need to remove the global keyword.
 Because they truly are global, we need to remove them from our classes just as much as we need to remove the global keyword.
 As a solution, we can use a Request data structure class.
 The Request encapsulates a copy of each of the non-$_SESSION superglobals.
 // ...
 3 $request = new \Mlaphp\Request($GLOBALS);
-Modifications to the values in one Request object will not be reflected in a different Request object, Review and Next Steps
+Modifications to the values in one Request object will not be reflected in a different Request object,
-Replace new With Dependency Injection
+Review and Next Steps

+### Capítulo 6: reemplazar `new` con inyección de dependencias

 The point of dependency injection is to push the dependencies in from the outside, thereby revealing the dependencies in our classes.
 One of the keys to dependency injection is that an object may either create other objects, or it may operate on other objects, but not both.
 The Replacement Process
 Find a class with the new keyword in it.
 For each one-time creation in the class … Extract each instantiation to a constructor parameter.
 For each repeated creation in the class … Extract each block of creation code to a new Factory class.
-Create a constructor parameter for each Factory
-Usa factories para los casos en ls que se crean mumltiples objetos de la misma clase.
-En un bucle por cierto We have two kinds of creation to look for: “one-time” and “repeated.”
+Create a constructor parameter for each Factory Usa factories para los casos en ls que se crean mumltiples objetos de la misma clase.
+En un bucle por cierto
+We have two kinds of creation to look for: “one-time” and “repeated.”
 Common Questions
 What About Exceptions and SPL Classes? there are two reasonable exceptions to this rule: Exception classes themselves, and certain built-in PHP classes, such as the SPL classes. when in doubt, err on the side of dependency injection.
 Ante la duda.
 Tira hacia el lado de la inyecciln dependencias What About Intermediary Dependencies?
 Isn’t This A Lot Of Code?
 The real issue here, though, is not “more code.”
 The issues are “more testable,” “more clear,” and “more decoupled.” how can we tell what ItemsGateway needs to operate?
 What other parts of the system will it affect?
 Should A Factory Create Collections?
 The key is to keep object creation (and related operations) separate from object manipulation.
 Can We Automate All These Injections?
 Yes, there is.
 It is called a Container.
 Using a Container brings distinct advantages:
 Container for a database connection; the connection is created once and then reused over and over again.
 We can put complex object creation has disadvantages as well:
 We have to drastically change how we think about our object creation, fancy new toy that has many of the same problems as global.
 We will add one eventually, but it will be as the very last step of our modernization process.

-7. Write Tests
+### Capítulo 7: escribe tests

 Fighting Test Resistance
 if we do not write tests, we are condemning ourselves to continued rounds of suffering later.
 So while it may be true that “writing tests” sucks, it is also true that “having written tests” is awesome.
 The Way Of Testivus
 The core message of The Way of Testivus is “More testing karma, less testing dogma.”
 We should not get hung up on writing “proper” unit tests that adhere to every commandment of testing dogma.
 Instead, we should write the best test we can, even if the test is imperfect:
 Setting Up A Test Suite
 Install PHPUnit

-8. Extract SQL Statements To Gateways
+### Capítulo 8: extraer sentencias SQL a *Gateways*

 the principles apply to any form of data storage.
 No.sql  escribir ficheros.
 Llamr a servicios...
 Embedded SQL Statements
 replace the embedded SQL logic with calls to our SQL-related class methods.
 We will do this by creating a series of Gateway classes.
 The only thing these Gateway classes will do is get data from, and send data back to, our data sources.
 The Extraction Process
 In general, this is the process we will follow: Search the entire codebase for SQL statements. move the statement and relevant logic to a related Gateway class method.
 Write a test for the new Gateway method.
 Replace the statement and relevant logic in the original file with a call to the Gateway class method.
 Search for SQL Statements
 Move SQL To A Gateway Class
 The task of extracting the SQL to a Gateway is detail-oriented and context-specific.
 Vamos.
 Que depende de cada caso
 To determine our namespace and class names, the first thing we need to decide is whether to organize by “layer” or by “entity.” layers,
 This naming arrangement structures the classes by their operational purpose in the codebase. by domain entities,
 This naming arrangement structures the classes by their purpose within the business logic domain.
 I recommend organizing by domain entities. get() the data, find() the data, fetch() the data, select() Method Names get() the data, find() the data, fetch() the data, select() We should stick with any existing naming convention as much as possible.
 While the method name itself does not matter, consistency-of-naming does.
 When we create our Gateway methods, we should never assume the parameter values are safe. best solution is to use prepared statements and parameter binding Write A Test
 Replace The Original Code
 Common Questions
 What About Repetitive SQL Strings?
 Dependera del caso.
-Pero habra que añadir metodos o añadir parametros a metodos existentes What About Complex Query Strings?
+Pero habra que añadir metodos o añadir parametros a metodos existentes
+What About Complex Query Strings?
 The main considerations are to determine which variables are used in the query-building logic, and to set those up as parameters to our new Gateway method.
 What about Queries inside non-Gateway classes?
 What About Multiple Queries And Complex Result Structures? identify how we can split up the queries into Gateway methods.